Dynamsoft/barcode-reader-javascript-samples/2.ui-tweaking/README.md

 There are a few other elements

 * Before the video starts streaming, there is a spinner that indicates the loading process
-* When a barcode is found, the location of the barcode is highlighted in the video stream
+* When a barcode is found, the barcode is highlighted with an overlay
 * If no camera is found on the device or camera access is denied on the page, the GUI will show a camera icon, which, when clicked, allows the user to select a local image or invoke the system camera interface

 ## Hide Built-in Controllers

-As mentioned above, the default UI comes with quite a few elements.
-Some of them might not fit the style of your own application.
-The following code snippet removes the camera selector, the resolution selector, the close button as well as changes the backgournd color.
+The default UI of the BarcodeReader class includes several elements that may not match the style of your application.
+The following code snippet demonstrates how to remove the camera selector, resolution selector, and close button, as well as change the background color:

 ```html
 <div id="UIElement">